-Name, Address and Age Year Term as a Director Will Expire Years of Service Principal Occupation(s) During Past 5 Years or Longer Number of Portfolios in AB Fund Complex Overseen by Director Other Public Directorships Currently Held by Director Garry L. Moody,# 63 Class Three (Each Fund 2018) Each Fund: 8 Independent Consultant.
-Formerly, Partner, Deloitte & Touche LLP 1995-2008, where he held a number of senior positions, including Vice Chairman, and U.S. and Global Investment Management Practice Managing Partner; President, Fidelity Accounting and Custody Services Company (1993-1995); and Partner, Ernst & Young LLP (1975- 1993), where he served as the National Director of Mutual Fund Tax Services and Managing Partner of its Chicago Office Tax Department.
+Name, Address and Age Year Term as a Director Will Expire Years of Service Principal Occupation(s) During Past 5 Years and Other Information Number of Portfolios in AB Fund Complex Overseen by Director Other Directorships Currently Held Garry L. Moody,# 65 Class Three (2021) Each Fund: 10 Independent Consultant.
+Formerly, Partner, Deloitte & Touche LLP (1995-2008), where he held a number of senior positions, including Vice Chairman, and U.S. and Global Investment Management Practice Managing Partner; President, Fidelity Accounting and Custody Services Company (1993-1995), where he was responsible for accounting, pricing, custody and reporting for the Fidelity mutual funds; and Partner, Ernst & Young LLP (1975-1993), where he served as the National Director of Mutual Fund Tax Services and Managing Partner of its Chicago Office Tax Department.
 He is a member of the Trustee Advisory Board of BoardIQ, a biweekly publication focused on issues and news affecting directors of mutual funds.
-He has served as a director or trustee and as Chairman of the Audit Committees of the AB Funds since 2008.
-110 None Earl D. Weiner,# 76 Class Three (Each Fund 2018) Each Fund: 9 Of Counsel, and Partner prior to January 2007, of the law firm Sullivan & Cromwell LLP and is a former member of the ABA Federal Regulation of Securities Committee Task Force to draft editions of the Fund Director's Guidebook.
+He has served as a director or trustee, and as Chairman of the Audit Committees of the AB Funds since 2008.
+96 None Earl D. Weiner,# 78 Class Three (2021)† Each Fund: 11 Of Counsel, and Partner prior to January 2007, of the law firm Sullivan & Cromwell LLP and is a former member of the ABA Federal Regulation of Securities Committee Task Force to draft editions of the Fund Director's Guidebook.
 He also serves as a director or trustee of various non-profit organizations and has served as Chairman or Vice Chairman of a number of them.
 He has served as a director or trustee of the AB Funds since 2007 and served as Chairman of the Governance and Nominating Committees of the AB Funds from 2007 until August 2014.
-110 None
+96 None

-Name, Address and Age Year Term as a Director Will Expire Years of Service Principal Occupation(s) During Past 5 Years or Longer Number of Portfolios in AB Fund Complex Overseen by Director Other Public Directorships Currently Held by Director Will During Past 5 Years Overseen Held by investment management business since 2004.
-Prior thereto, he was Managing Director and Head of North American Client Service and Sales in the Adviser's institutional investment management business, with which he has been associated since prior to 2004.
+Name, Address and Age Year Term as a Director Will Expire Years of Service Principal Occupation(s) During Past 5 Years and Other Information Number of Portfolios in AB Fund Complex Overseen by Director Other Directorships Currently Held INTERESTED DIRECTOR Robert M. Keith,†† 1345 Avenue of the Americas New York, NY 10105 57 Class One (AGHIF 2019) Class Two (ANMIF and ACMIF 2020) Each Fund: 9 Senior Vice President of AllianceBernstein L.P. (the "Adviser")††† and head of AllianceBernstein Investments, Inc. ("ABI")††† since July 2008; Director of ABI and President of the AB Mutual Funds.
+Previously, he served as Executive Managing Director of ABI from December 2006 to June 2008.
+Prior to joining ABI in 2006, Executive Managing Director of Bernstein Global Wealth Management, and prior thereto, Senior Managing Director and Global Head of Client Service and Sales of the Adviser's institutional investment management business since 2004.
+Prior thereto, he was Managing Director and Head of North American Client Service and Sales in the Adviser's institutional investment management business, with which he had been associated since prior to 2004.
+96 None

-^{} The address for each of the Fund's Independent Directors is c/o AllianceBernstein L.P., Attention: Philip L. Kirstein, 1345 Avenue of the Americas, New York, NY 10105.
+\ The address for each of the Fund's Independent Directors is c/o AllianceBernstein L.P., Attention: Legal & Compliance Department - Mutual Fund Legal, 1345 Avenue of the Americas, New York, NY 10105.